Introduction to landscape processes and surveying.

 3. Understand surveying theory for use in civil and environmental engineering

-4. Apply practical surveying skills relevant to civil and environmental engineering using safe working practices (level surveys, detailed surveys and setting out)
+4. Understand practical surveying skills relevant to civil and environmental engineering using safe working practices.

 1 Introduction to Earth Surface Processes:

 The origin and structure of the earth - Including large scale processes (earthquakes, volcanoes) and long time scales (geological formations)